2226 Williams Boulevard

 Testing the fire hydrants in Kenner is important for many reasons, such as: ensuring they work properly in an emergency; confirming that the water pressure is consistent as well as the right flow for the water pipes supplying the area; and to test fire fighting capabilities in the area served by each hydrant.

-In order to inspect the more than 2,900 fire hydrants in the city, Kenner firefighters will doing tests and inspections seven (7) days a week until the work has been completed.
+In order to inspect the more than 2,900 fire hydrants in the city, Kenner firefighters have been testing seven (7) days a week.
+You can see the video that explains the "why and how" on the fire hydrant webpage or on the newly launched KFD Safety Training Program webpage.

 ONGOING FIRE DEPARTMENT OPERATIONS